MicroStrategy/embedding-sdk-docs/docs/add-functionality/methods-and-properties.md

 ### getLoginToken

-Specifies a function that returns a promise, which is resolved with either authorization token (`authToken`) or the identity token (`identityToken`) The token type is specified by the customAuthenticationType property.
+The `getLoginToken` property specifies a function that returns a promise, which is resolved with either the authorization token (`authToken`) or the identity token (`identityToken`) The token type is specified by the `customAuthenticationType` property.

 #### Required?